Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Kulikov models of K3 surfaces with a nonsymplectic involution

 This surface can be read of directly from the Coxeter diagram for the lattice $\oT$ given in Figs.~\ref{fig:coxeter1}, \ref{fig:coxeter2}.
 The most relevant part is the cycle of $2\mk$ white vertices, alternating between double circled and single circled.
 Each \emph{edge} on this cycle corresponds to a $\bP^2$.
 A single circled vertex, with odd $i$ corresponds to a line, and a double circled vertex, with even $i$ corresponds to a conic on $\bP^2$.

 Each integral vector $\lambda\in\chref$ defines the nonnegative integers $\ell_i=\lambda\cdot\alpha_i$.
 The numbers $\ell_i$ for these $2\mk$ simple roots $\alpha_i$ on the $2\mk$-cycle specify the lengths of chains as above.
 In addition, the other $\ell_i$ define the locations of the nontoric surfaces in the hemispheres.
-On the mirror side, if $\hY\to\oY$ is a toric model with exceptional curves $E_i$, $i>2\mk$, then $E_i$ correspond to some of the vertices in the Coxeter diagram and the lattice distance of a singularity from the equator is determined in terms of $\ell_i=LC_i$.
-We give a cartoon picture for $X_0$ in Fig.~\ref{fig:type3-surfaces-generic}.
+On the mirror side, if $\hY\to\oY$ is a toric model with exceptional curves $E_i$, $i>2\mk$, then $E_i$ correspond to some of the vertices in the Coxeter diagram and the lattice distance of a singularity from the equator is determined in terms of $\ell_i=L\cdot C_i$.
+We give a cartoon picture for the equator of $X_0$ in Fig.~\ref{fig:type3-surfaces-generic}, with the fixed locus shown in red.
+The divisorial part $R_0$ of ${\rm Fix}(\iota_0)$ is a degeneration of genus $3$ curves ${\rm Fix}(\iota_t)$.

 A detailed example of this construction was given in \cite{alexeev2019stable-pair} for $\oT=(19,1,1)$.
 In that case, there are $18$ $I_1$ singularities on the equator, and $3$ pairs of $I_1$ singularities in the hemispheres.
 The lengths $\ell_0, \dotsc, \ell_{17}$ give the lengths of the chains of toric surfaces on the equator.
-On the mirror side, the morphism to the toric model $\hY\to\oY$ consists of three disjoint blowups, and the distances of the nontoric surfaces $V_j$ from the equator are $LE_i$ for $i=18, 19, 20$.
+On the mirror side, the morphism to the toric model $\hY\to\oY$ consists of three disjoint blowups, and the distances of the nontoric surfaces $V_j$ from the equator are $L\cdot E_i$ for $i=18, 19, 20$.

-Each of the lattices $\oT$ on the $\mg=1$ line is the target of a unique mirror move $S\rightsquigarrow T\to \oT$ as in Definition~\ref{def:mirror-moves}, which is simple.
+Each of the lattices $\oT$ on the $\mg=1$ line is the target of a unique mirror move $S\to T\leadsto \oT$ as in Definition~\ref{def:mirror-moves}, which is simple.
 So $S\subset\lias$ is saturated and the set of symmetric periods is the torus $\bT_{\Lambda/S}$ and the family of Type III surfaces contains the standard surface corresponding to the period $\psi=1$.